DIY High Chair Garland

 Keep repeating this until you have your desired amount of fabric.

-That’s it!
+That’s it– you’ve made a DIY high chair banner!
 This is a super easy project to execute.
-I thought it added the right amount of decoration to Owen’s highchair for his birthday party.
+I thought it added the right amount of decoration to Owen’s highchair for his birthday party, and everyone absolutely loved it.

-As you can see, I used five Command Brand small, clear hooks to secure the fabric garland to the highchair.
+As you can see, I used five Command Brand small, clear hooks to secure the birthday highchair banner to the highchair.

 In case you’re interested, in how I made the ‘one’ paper pinwheel banner, check out this tutorial for making paper medallions.

-Then I printed the o-n-e on card stock, cut them out and hot glued them to the middle of each medallion.
+Next, I printed the o-n-e on card stock, cut them out and hot glued them to the middle of each medallion.
 I used a hole punch to make two holes in each medallion and then I fed ribbon through the holes.
+Then, I secured the one banner on top of the DIY high chair garland.